Does Homeowners Insurance Cover Earthquakes?

 Earthquakes are not covered by most standard homeowners insurance.

-To get earthquake coverage you must add it to your homeowners insurance policy as an endorsement or rider at an extra expense.
+To get earthquake coverage, add it to your homeowner's insurance policy as an endorsement or rider at an extra expense.

-For example, if the seismic activity causes a crack in your foundation, your earthquake insurance will cover the damage after you pay the deductible, the amount you owe before your insurance kicks in.
+For example, suppose the seismic activity causes a crack in your foundation.
+In that case, your earthquake insurance will cover the damage after you pay the deductible, the amount you owe before your insurance kicks in.

 Without earthquake coverage, you would be stuck with that foundation crack.